 Photograph the core of the Milky Way as it rises over the sand dunes.

 Rest up this morning and take some free time.
-We will reconvene in the afternoon to go over how to edit and process photos we have taken so far.
+We will reconvene in the afternoon to go over how to edit and process photos we have taken so far in the hotel Auditorium.
 This will be especially helpful for your night sky photos.
 We will also teach you how to make the most of images taken on clear sky days and turn them into Monochrome works of art.

 Tucked behind an unassuming yellow landscape, the rainbow of Artists Palette is the highlight along the Artists Drive Scenic Loop.
 Here, visitors marvel at an array of colors (red, orange, yellow, blue, pink, and green), splashed across the hills.
 These colors are from volcanic deposits rich in compounds such as iron oxides and chlorite, which creates a rainbow effect.

-We will make sure to check out of the rooms early enough to make the almost 3 hour ride to the airport, with a couple of hours before departure.
+Check out of our rooms, explore the park a little more before the almost 3 hour ride to the airport, with a couple of hours before departure.

 We will be in touch some time after the tour to organize an optional Zoom session to review our images together and offer critique.

 Embarking on a photo tour in Death Valley is an exhilarating adventure that requires a moderate level of physical fitness.
-Participants should be prepared for various terrains, including sandy dunes and rocky paths, which may involve some hiking.
-Expect to walk several miles each day, sometimes under the sun, so good stamina and hydration are essential.
+Participants should be prepared for various terrains, including sandy dunes and rocky paths.

 Ensure you're comfortable with light to moderate physical activity with a camera pack on your back.
 With breathtaking landscapes as your backdrop, the effort will be well worth it, rewarding you with stunning photographs and unforgettable memories.